chike0905/blockchain/uml/README.md

 # UML
 - UML by plantuml

-## How to get pdf
+## How to get pdf from .uml
 ```
-sh ./umltopdf.sh file
+sh ./umltopdf.sh filename
 ```

 ## Enviroment